deeptir18/cornflakes-scripts/README.md

 # cornflakes-scripts
-This repository contains scripts to run and reproduce from the SOSP paper,
+This repository contains scripts to run and reproduce results from the SOSP paper,
 Cornflakes: Zero-Copy Serialization for Microsecond-Scale Networking, conditionally accepted at SOSP 2023, on Cloudlab.
 The scripts in this repository assume you have setup machines